 The video below is from Berlin.
 Taking off his shirt in the end of the gig is a gesture.
 It’s a sign to the audience saying “you were great, this was fun/I have danced a lot and it’s so hot here”.
 He is having fun and he takes his shirt off letting all the excited girls and boys scream a bit.
 I don’t mind if he does it or not, but I really love the contrast in him.
 He can look so shy and quiet and suddenly so totally self-confident.
 He takes his shirt off knowing he looks more than gorgeous and still continues dancing his school boy dancing style, that’s simply sweet and charming and makes him special and interesting.
 Sometimes he does the whole gig shirtless if it suits the style (like at club gigs), and sometimes he touches his shirt but doesn’t take it off, and it always makes me smile because I imagine his mother giving him signs from the backstage.
 Noooooo Mika.
 It’s too cold and drafty.

 My videos from Philipshalle, Dusseldorf/ Grosse Freiheit 36, Hamburg/ Huxley’s, Berlin are here.

-Okay, the Berlin gig 2009 was mind-blowing.
-It’s really difficult to explain, because first of all, the sound was not so good as I had expected.
+The Berlin gig 2009 was a mind-blowing experience for me.
+It’s difficult to explain, because first of all, the sound was not so good as I had expected.
 It’s not just my videos, there was something wrong with the sound for real.